AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 AI misinformation anxiety is the persistent stress, fear, or unease caused by the knowledge that artificial intelligence can now create convincing fake content — images, videos, audio, text — at scale.
 It's not just worry about one deepfake video.
 It's the deeper, more destabilizing fear that any piece of content you encounter might be fabricated, and you have no reliable way to tell.

 This goes beyond healthy media skepticism.
 Healthy skepticism says, "Let me verify this before I share it."
 AI misinformation anxiety says, "I can't trust anything anymore, and that terrifies me."
-The difference is the emotional weight — the dread, the hypervigilance, the exhaustion of second-guessing everything you see and hear.
+The difference is the emotional weight — the dread, the hypervigilance, the exhaustion of second-guessing everything you see and hear, which for some people deepens into genuine grief over the loss of trustworthy information.
+For some people, this eroding trust extends to social interactions themselves, making it harder to connect with others when you can't be sure what information anyone is working from.

 This form of anxiety sits at the intersection of several experiences we cover on this site: the existential unease of a world that feels fundamentally altered, the doom-scrolling compulsion to stay informed about new threats, and the broader pattern of AI anxiety that affects millions of people.